With men fighting in Ukraine, women and children flee alone

 —-

 Gera reported from Medyka, Poland.
-AP writer Andrea Rosa in Lviv, Ukraine, contributed to this report.
+AP writers Andrea Rosa in Lviv, Ukraine, and Suzan Fraser in Ankara, Turkey, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.